xsolla/xsolla-launcher-build/README.md

 html_tabs| An array with parameters of custom HTML tabs, where name is a name of the tab (the length of the string should be less than 15 characters), url is a URL to the HTML page.
 [Wiki page](https://github.com/xsolla/xsolla-launcher-build/wiki/v2.4.4) default_p2p_enabled | Whether to use P2P or CDN game delivery.
 Can be ‘true’ or ‘false’.
 Default is ‘true’.
 You need to contact your account manager before changing to sign a license agreement amendment. restore_password_link | A URL to reset a password.
 The link opens in a browser.
 By default it leads to the Xsolla Login password reset page.
-If the field is empty (или the value is not stated), the link will be hidden from the authorization page. oauth_enabled | Whether to use the OAuth 2.0 authentication.
+If the field is empty (или the value is not stated), the link will be hidden from the authorization page. use_login_links | Whether to use the OAuth 2.0 authentication.
 Can be ‘true’ or ‘false’.
 By default, the parameter is ‘false’ and the OAuth 2.0 authentication is not enabled.
 If this parameter is missing or has an invalid value, launcher will authenticate users without the OAuth 2.0 protocol. oauth_client_id | Client ID in the Login project.
 Contact your Account Manager to get your client ID.
-If this parameter is missing or has an invalid value, launcher will authenticate users without the OAuth 2.0 protocol.
+If this parameter is missing or has an invalid value, launcher will authenticate users without the OAuth 2.0 protocol. game_autoupdate         | Whether the game is updated automatically.
+Can be ‘true’ and ‘false’.
+Default is ‘false’.
+A user can change this setting in the Launcher UI. hide_peer_seed_info     | Whether a number of peers and seeds is displayed in Launcher during games and updates download.
+Can be ‘true’ and ‘false’.
+Default is ‘false’. hide_email              | Whether the user email is hidden in Launcher.
+Can be ‘true’ and ‘false’.
+Default is ‘false’.
+A user can change this setting in the Launcher UI. custom_launcher_version | Сustom Launcher version. hide_news_page | Whether to hide the **News** page in Launcher.
+Can be 'true' or 'false'.
+By default, the parameter is  'false', and the **News** page is not hidden. hide_game_banners | Whether to hide banners on the **Game** screen.
+Can be 'true' or 'false'.
+By default, the parameter is 'false' and the banners are not hidden. multiple_instances_game_on_same_account_enabled | Whether to allow users to simultaneously launch the game on different devices using one account.
+Can be ‘true’ and ‘false’.
+Default is ‘false’.

 <details><summary>Example</summary>